 The simplest and most common causes of this include a dirty air filter, improper thermostat setting, or a poorly sized unit.
 If the furnace isn’t heating at all, it could be a power/fuel supply issue, broken blower motor, malfunctioning heat exchanger, or problem with the pilot light or ignitor.

 Turn off the furnace.
-Locate the filter, which is usually on the right side of the unit.
+Locate the filter, which is usually on the right side of the furnace.
 Slide out the old filter and, using the arrows for guidance, slide the new filter into place.
 Turn the unit back on.

-To help you budget for the various HVAC repairs, we’ve put together a general guide to furnace repair prices when you hire a contractor, followed by a description of the services (from least to most expensive):
+We’ve put together a general guide to furnace repair prices when you hire a contractor, followed by a description of the services (from least to most expensive):

-- Average hourly rate for furnace service calls: $75 – $150/hour
+- Average hourly rate for furnace service calls: $75 – $150 hour

 - Limit switch replacement, burner repair, or gas valve replacement: $115 to $470